phanphantz/ThaiTextCare-for-Unity/README.md

 - ThaiFontDoctor doesn't modify the displayed text based on Unicode replacements.
 Issues like YoYing ( ญ ) and ThoThan ( ฐ ) incorrectly rendering with lower vowels like Sara Uu ( ู ) remain unresolved for now.
 - The multi-edit feature is not supported.

-# Known Issues
-- If your font asset modifications aren't showing up in TextMeshPro components, it might indicate an issue with TextMeshPro's EventManager logic.
-If this happens, try restarting the Unity Editor to resolve the problem.
-- You may encounter warnings like 'Unable to add the requested character to font asset ....'s atlas texture.
-Please make the texture .... readable' To fix this, follow the instructions on [this link](https://discussions.unity.com/t/unable-to-add-character-to-font-assets-atlas-texture/900612)

 # How to Install Thai Text Care
 You have 2 options for installing the library.
 Either via the package manager (Recommended) or by downloading this repository and putting it in your Unity Projects.